theQRL/docs.theqrl.org/_docs/wallet/basics.md

 What this means:
 * If all OTS index's are used
 	* Funds that are in a wallet with no available OTS index left will not be able to transfer out of the wallet, and will be **lost**.
-	* There is nothing to do if all of the QTS indexes are used, you cannot sign a transaction.
+	* There is nothing to do if all of the OTS indexes are used, you cannot sign a transaction.

 * * *